danyangzhao/chessville/progress.md

 }
 ```

-This ensures that even when normal reconnection fails, the player will still be assigned their original color as long as the other player hasn't disconnected too.
+This ensures that even when normal reconnection fails, players will still be assigned the correct color based on what's available in the room.

 **Implementation Priority:** High - This issue directly impacts gameplay experience and should be addressed immediately.